Keys to Finding the Perfect Libbey Restaurant and Bar Glassware

 With the innovations to make Libbey Glass more durable you’re not likely to need it, but Libbey has proven its commitment to quality by backing three types of products with a replace or refund guarantee that takes the stress out of finding a chipped glass.
 The Safedge Rim and SheerRim guarantees offer that protection for covered units that have chipped rims, while the same assurance is given for a chipped rim or foot on glassware with the Libbey Glass Safedge Rim and Foot Guarantee.
 If you have an item that you believe has the coverage and has been chipped, simply notify KaTom’s Returns Department through our easy return request form and we’ll be glad to assist you.

-With most drinks served out of commercial kitchens of the soft variety, Libbey Glass offers a full selection of lines that are perfect for these high-demand purposes.
+With soft drinks the most common beverages served by commercial kitchens, Libbey Glass offers a full selection of lines that are perfect for these high-demand purposes.
 You can even tell they’re made to last because they have names like Gibraltar, Everest, Inverness, and Dakota.
 For a touch of class, consider Winchester, though any of Libbey’s elegant cooler glasses can fill this job well.
 All these glasses are DuraTuff, meaning they have the strength to stand up to constant customer usage and repeated wash cycles in a single service, day after day.
 They also offer designs that are both easy to grip, even when a cold drink is sweating away inside them, and create a beautiful presentation.
 KaTom has a full selection of Libbey DuraTuff glassware for you to browse.

-When it comes to soft drinks, it would be hard to get out of the conversation without mentioning Coca-Cola, the drink whose nickname, Coke, has come to mean any soda in the American South.
+When it comes to soft drinks, it would be hard to get out of the conversation without mentioning Coca-Cola.
 Folks love that distinctive Coke logo and the nostalgia it evokes.
-So why not let Libbey Glass give you the opportunity to serve up your Coca-Cola brand products in glasses that bear the Coca-Cola logo?
+So why not let Libbey Glass give you the opportunity to serve up your Coca-Cola brand products in Coke logo glasses?

 |I’m serving…||The perfect glass||Tell me about it|